 The last of the Deerfoot Series were these 61-footers.
 They were extremely easy to sail, and very, very quick.
 Faster, in fact, than some of the larger boats that went before.

 The first of these boats, Hotspur, made the passage from New Zealand to Panama (direct) at an average speed of 200 miles a day.
 There are numerous trips around the world accounted for by the Deerfoot 61s.

-In the “Deerfoot Story” (part of the Offshore Voyaging DVD series), you will see quite a bit of footage taken aboard the Deerfoot series designs we’ve just covered.
+In the “Deerfoot Story” (part of which can be seen on our Dashew Offshore YouTube channel), you will see quite a bit of footage taken aboard the Deerfoot series designs we’ve just covered.

 All of the preceding designs had certain hydrostatic properties in common.
 The hull lines incorporated moderate beam for an efficient shape and good steering control under autopilot in heavy weather.
 Draft was moderate.
 But for some time we’d been thinking about a new approach to what was going on under the water – a different way of distributing hull volume that we thought would be faster and more comfortable.

 The 67-foot Sundeer was the result of this noodling.
 She was quicker under sail than our larger Deerfoot designs.

 Sundeer typically averaged 230 miles per day in the trades (and rarely less than 200 at other times), yet gave us the same level of comfort as the larger designs when offshore.
 Sundeer was another of our corporate test beds.